 Flight Operations adhere to the 'Sterile Flight Deck Procedure' concept to minimise non-operational distractions or interruptions during specific phases of flight.

-The procedure shall commence from engine start and continue until reaching Cruise Altitude (or approximately 30min after take off), and from the "30min to landing" call until the aircraft is parked.
+The procedure shall commence from Engine Start and continue until reaching Cruise Altitude, and from the initiation of Descent until the aircraft is Parked.
 The Flight Crew shall only be disturbed for urgent operational issues and access to the Flight Deck is not permitted unless initiated by the Flight Crew during these phases of flight.
 The Flight Deck Access Procedures (refer Volume 7) shall apply at all times.